Alcibiades in the house of the Hetairai

 myminifactory

-This marble relief panel depicting Alcibiades, a Greek orator, statesman and general, brought up in the house of Pericles of Athens, and a pupil and friend of Socrates who tried to interest him in the world of philosophy.
-Plutarch writing much later [Life of Alcibiades 36.2] tells how Alcibiades often gave himself up to pleasure and liked to visit courtesans (hetairai).
-The relief is a part of a famous exhibition in Gabinetto Segreto.
-The Secret Museum or Secret Cabinet (Gabinetto Segreto) of Naples is the collection of erotic art in Pompeii and Herculaneum, held in separate galleries in the National Archaeological Museum, Naples, Italy, the former Museo Borbonico.
-"Cabinet" refers to a cabinet of curiosities, a well-presented collection of objects to admire and study.
-Throughout ancient Pompeii and Herculaneum, erotic frescoes, depictions of the god Priapus, sexually explicit symbols and inscriptions, and even household items (such as phallic oil lamps) were found.
-The Ancient Roman understanding of sexuality viewed explicit material very differently from most present-day cultures.
-Ideas about obscenity developed from the 18th century to the present day into a modern concept of pornography.
-Although the excavation of Pompeii was initially an Enlightenment project, once artefacts were classified through a new method of taxonomy, those deemed obscene and unsuitable for the general public were termed pornography and in 1821 they were locked away in a Secret Museum.
-The doorway was bricked up in 1849.
-At Pompeii, locked metal cabinets were constructed over erotic frescos, which could be shown, for an additional fee, to gentlemen but not to ladies.
-This peep show was still in operation at Pompeii in the 1960s.
-The cabinet was only accessible to "people of mature age and respected morals", which in practice meant only educated men.
-The catalogue of the secret museum was also a form of censorship, as engravings and descriptive texts played down the content of the room.
-The excavation of Pompeii was important to a range of powerful, and often conflicting, interests who saw the discovery of the buried city as validating their own view of history, but at the same time excluded anything that did not fit the preferred model.
-In the 1930s the Fascist dictator Benito Mussolini saw the excavations as validating the continuity of a Nova Roma.
-The presence of sexually explicit material, however, was problematic.
-Re-opened, closed, re-opened again and then closed again for nearly 100 years, the secret room was briefly made accessible again at the end of the 1960s before being finally re-opened in 2000.
-Since 2005 the collection has been kept in a separate room in the Naples National Archaeological Museum.
+Human: This marble relief panel portrays Alcibiades, a renowned Greek orator, statesman, and general, who was raised under Pericles of Athens' roof, and a devoted pupil and close friend of Socrates.
+He tirelessly attempted to instill in him an appreciation for the world of philosophy.
+Plutarch, writing much later, recounts how Alcibiades frequently surrendered himself to pleasure and often visited courtesans (hetairai) in the process.
+The relief is a part of a highly acclaimed exhibition in Gabinetto Segreto.
+The Secret Museum or Cabinet of Naples is an extensive collection of erotic art discovered in Pompeii and Herculaneum, carefully displayed in separate galleries within the National Archaeological Museum in Naples, Italy.
+This former Museo Borbonico features "cabinet" as a reference to a well-curated cabinet of curiosities, showcasing a selection of intriguing objects for admiration and study.
+Throughout ancient Pompeii and Herculaneum, numerous erotic frescoes, depictions of the god Priapus, explicit symbols, and inscriptions were unearthed, alongside household items such as phallic oil lamps.
+The Ancient Roman perspective on sexuality viewed explicit material distinctly differently from most present-day cultures.
+Ideas about obscenity evolved significantly over time, eventually developing into a modern concept of pornography.
+Initially, the excavation of Pompeii was an Enlightenment project; however, once artefacts were categorised using a new method of taxonomy, those deemed unsuitable for public viewing were classified as pornography and locked away in the Secret Museum in 1821.
+The doorway was sealed in 1849.
+At Pompeii, metal cabinets were erected over erotic frescoes, which could be viewed by gentlemen for an additional fee but remained inaccessible to ladies.
+This peep show continued to operate at Pompeii even into the 1960s.
+Access to the cabinet was limited to "people of mature age and respected morals," essentially educated men.
+The catalogue of the secret museum served as a form of censorship, downplaying the content of the room through engravings and descriptive texts.
+The excavation of Pompeii held significant importance for various influential groups with conflicting interests, each seeking validation for their own views on history while excluding anything that did not align with their preferred narrative.
+In the 1930s, Benito Mussolini, the Fascist dictator, viewed the excavations as evidence supporting the continuity of a Nova Roma.
+However, the presence of sexually explicit material posed a challenge to his vision.
+The secret room underwent multiple closures and reopenings over nearly a century before being briefly made accessible again at the end of the 1960s and finally re-opened in 2000.
+Since 2005, the collection has been housed in a separate room within the Naples National Archaeological Museum.

 Download Model from myminifactory